-Colleen focuses on Aboriginal law and employment, labour and human rights.
-She has practised in these areas for more than 20 years.
+Colleen has 26 years of experience with a focus on Aboriginal law and employment, labour and human rights.

 Colleen was appointed Queen’s Counsel in the Province of Alberta in 2020.

-Colleen is counsel to numerous First Nations and their entitles in Alberta, BC and the NWT. and is also counsel to the Confederacy of Treaty No. 6 First Nations in Alberta.
-She provides these clients with advice on aboriginal governance and consultation matters, employment matters, human rights matters and forensics.
+Colleen is counsel to numerous First Nations and their entities in Alberta, British Columbia, Saskatchewan, Yukon and the Northwest Territories.
+She provides these clients with advice on Aboriginal governance, consultation matters, election disputes, employment, human rights and defamation matters and forensic litigation.

 - Chair (“North”), Canadian Bar Association Labour Law Section (four years)